davidboschwitz/Whiteboard/Readme.md

 Whiteboard is a free open-source platform for education.
 Whiteboard is an easy, modern way for staff and students to manage grades and schoolwork.

 # Build
+In order to build whiteboard, you need a properly configured Go 1.4 or newer, and make.

 ```
 go get
 make